Stefano Coretta

 Areas of interest for supervision

-- I have experience with acoustic and articulatory phonetics, using a variety of techniques (acoustic analysis, ultrasound tongue imaging, electroglottography, fMRI) so I am keen to supervise any topic using these techniques.
+• I have experience with acoustic and articulatory phonetics, using a variety of techniques (acoustic analysis, ultrasound tongue imaging, electroglottography, fMRI) so I am keen to supervise any topic using these techniques.
+For topics on prosody, please get in touch with my colleagues from the phonetics group.

-- I am not able to supervise dissertations in developmental linguistics, bi/multilingualism, first or second language acquisition, language pathology (unless it's a co-supervision).
+• I am not able to supervise dissertations in developmental linguistics, bi/multilingualism, first or second language acquisition, language pathology.
 For these fields, please get in touch with my colleagues Antonella Sorace, Mits Ota, Vicky Chondrogianni, among others.